 - As a topping for toasted baguette appetizers

 - Mac and cheese – mix in a little

 Around this house, I usually make a small salad daily for dinner and blue cheese is our go-to dressing.

-This simple recipe is easy to make and tastes every bit as good as store-bought.
+This homemade DIY blue cheese dressing recipe is easy to make and tastes every bit as good as Store Bought.
 Give it a try.

 - Cold pasta salad

 - 4 oz. blue cheese crumbles (2/3 to 3/4 cups)